aleksandr-vin/pfdii/KNOWN-PROBLEMS.md

 > 3. Browse to EFI/syslinux and select the loader.efi program file.
 HashTool asks for confirmation; respond Yes.

 More info on http://www.rodsbooks.com/efi-bootloaders/secureboot.html#preloader

+## Problems with building docker images

+Cached layers for old builds become outdated related to packages index, and installation of new packages fails.
+Rebuild the image manually with `--no-cache` option.